China's Xi strongly backs Afghanistan at regional conference

 “China has all along respected Afghanistan’s sovereignty, independence and territorial integrity, and is committed to supporting Afghanistan’s peaceful and stable development," Xi said in his message to the gathering in Tunxi, a center of the tourism industry in Anhui province.

+Afghanistan has achieved “certain partial results" in boosting stability, improving livelihoods, and protecting human rights, Wang said, despite widespread reports of abuses and incompetent governance under the Taliban.

+However, Afghanistan “has a long way to go to achieve lasting peace, sustainable development and to advance its foreign relations," he said.

-Xi gave no specifics, although China has already shipped emergency aid to Afghanistan and is seeking to develop copper mining there.
+Neither Xi or Wang gave specifics on future Chinese assistance, although China has already shipped emergency aid to Afghanistan and is seeking to develop copper mining there.

 China follows what it calls a strict policy of “non-intervention" in other countries' internal affairs, including opposing those staged for humanitarian purposes unless sanctioned by the United Nations.
 Despite that, Beijing is frequently accused of meddling to further its own domestic and international interests.